min2ha/ukwa-site/content/target/71880/index.en.md

   "subject": "Brexit"
 }

-# Mail on Sunday: Theresa May plans to evoke the 1951 'Festival of Britain' with a £120million nationwide celebration to boost post Brexit pride

 Reports that Theresa May was planning to evoke the spirit of the famous 1951 Festival of Britain with a £120 million nationwide celebration after Brexit.